Real Estate Investing: No Longer Just for the Wealthy, Consider Hard Money Lenders

 What exactly is a flip?

-Thanks to the success of several primetime television shows and the rebound of the US housing market, house flipping is on the mind of new and experienced real estate investors alike.
-These savvy investors find a distressed property that can be purchased at a discount, 26% below market value on average, with the goal of renovating the property and selling it for a profit or holding it for rental income.
+Thanks to the success of several primetime television shows and the rebound of the US housing market, house flipping is on the rise.
+These savvy investors find distressed properties and purchase them at a discount.
+On average they are purchased at 26% below market value.
+The end goal is the renovation of the property and selling it for a profit or holding it for rental income.

 Special Offer from our Sponsored Link Above

 Smaller investors are making money…

 According to RealtyTrac’s 2015 US Home Flipping Report, residential property flipping is the most popular it has been since 2007.
 Currently, there are over 110,000 active flippers.
 Out of those 110,000 flippers last year, the average number of flips per investor was just 1.6.
 The lowest it has been in 8 years.
 This is a strong indicator that smaller investors are entering the market.

 Residential property flipping is the most popular it has been since 2007.
 Click To Tweet Why the rise in new real estate investors?
 Quite simply, they are making money.
 According to the research, the average finished flip appraised at 5% above market value.
 And, it sold for an average gross profit of $55,000 if it wasn’t held long term for rental income.

 But where do they get their money?

 The first source of funding beginner investors try is their local neighborhood bank.
-Banks tend to offer lower interest rates than the alternatives, and some investors feel more comfortable using a federal institution.
+Banks tend to offer lower interest rates than the alternatives.
+Some investors feel more comfortable using a federal institution.
 However, investors that are not exceptionally healthy with an outstanding profile have trouble getting the financing they need from banks for a few reasons.

-First, regular bank or credit union financing is almost impossible to obtain with a mediocre credit score and if you have limited cash on hand.
-Perhaps even more importantly, bank loans take time that investors usually do not have.
+First of all, regular bank or credit union financing is almost impossible to obtain with a mediocre credit score and if you have limited cash on hand.
+Secondly, and perhaps even more importantly, bank loans take time that investors usually do not have.
 Time is money when it comes to real estate investing.
 Hence, a delay in funding almost always means the inability to snatch up that perfect listing and a missed opportunity.

 Hard Money Lenders